When you spend $50 or more (Not Including Tax)!

-This is our doomsday dry bean seeds page.
-It tells how many dry beans one would need on hand in an emergency situation, if all they had to eat were dry beans.
+This is our Doomsday Dry Bean Seeds page.
+It tells how many dry beans one would need on hand in an emergency situation, if all one had to eat were dry beans.

 The bean we recommend is the pinto bean pictured at right.

 Now there are many types of dry beans but we will focus on the pinto for this page.
 It is the easiest to grow, store and cook.